| Keloid scars present as a

 of keloid scars but concerns exist that it may induce skin

+tumours.
 The most extensively used drug treatment is topical or intra-lesional

 injection of the long-acting steroid, triamcinolone.
 Steroids